 Getting to Birmingham Airport is easy whatever mode of transport you use.
-Travelling by public transport is easy – you will find bus services running directly to the airport or to Birmingham International Airport train station where there’s a free bus service that takes you to the terminal.
+Travelling by public transport is easy – you will find bus services running directly to the airport or to Birmingham International Airport train station where there’s a free bus service or Air-Rail link that takes you to the terminal.

 If you’re driving to the airport, you’ll find a choice of 7 car parks, which are all easily accessible from the terminal by foot or via the courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.

 Approximate flight time: 2 hours and 55 minutes

 Airlines that fly direct: Eastern Airways